gagibran/business-reviewer/README.md

-# Resume Builder
+# Business Reviewer
-An application that builds resumes.
+An application to review businesses.